IRBLReproduction/FaultExpSuites/README.md

 ### Scripts Directory Structure
-We have got all the result of the paper.
-This scirpts has 5 folders.
 - **repository**: Scripts to prepare the resources to execute each technique.
 - **results**: Scripts to collect the execution results of each technique and export to Excel.
 - **analysis**: Scripts to analysis for the result of each technique and features extracted from resources. <br />